About The Birmingham & Midland Institute

 A formal proposal for the establishment of the BMI was presented in the January of 1854.
 An Act of Parliament was passed, which outlined its purpose for ‘the Diffusion and Advancement of Science, Literature, and Art amongst all Classes of Persons resident in Birmingham and the Midland Counties…’.
 Activities and facilities included (this is not an exhaustive list): lectures in science, literature and the arts, and a laboratory for the study of chemistry.
 Planning permission was given by the town council in the September of that same year to erect a building between Paradise St and Edmund St. A building was designed by architect Edward Middleton Barry.
 However, in 1859 the Institute fell into financial difficulty when the building was only half finished and the Institute had to function as such until 1860 when the Town Council ‘bought back’ part of the land to establish the Free Library.
 This remaining half of the building was completed by William Martin and John Henry Chamberlain as Barry’s tender was deemed too expensive by the town council.
 The municipal Public Library opened in 1866, but burned down during the building of an extension in 1879.

-The Birmingham & Midland Institute is today located on Margaret Street in this Grade II* listed building designed by architects Jethro Cossins, F. B. Peacock, and Ernest Bewley in the late 1800s.
-The Institute acquired this building (which housed the Birmingham Library) when its original premises on Paradise Street were compulsorily purchased by the city council and demolished to make way for a new traffic scheme.
+In 1956 the old Birmingham Library, in Margaret Street, became part of the Institute and in 1966, the Institute re-located to Margaret Street when its original premises in Paradise Street were compulsorily purchased by the city council and demolished to make way for a new traffic scheme.
 That traffic scheme was never realised.